State of the Union: Heart Care in 2022

 Wow, that’s amazing.
 How did this transformation come about, this hybrid shift and partnership with cardiology?

-Historically speaking, cardiologists and cardiac surgeons had been far beyond the idea of cats and dogs, more like snakes and mongooses.
+Historically speaking, cardiologists and cardiac surgeons have been competitors, and in many cases the relationship has been like that of cats and dogs – or worse, like snakes and mongooses.
 Looking at it from a distance, cardiologists have been developing techniques that try to replicate and eventually replace many of the procedures that surgeons have done, so it’s a natural competition.
-But two things allowed that to change here—
+But two things allowed that paradigm to change here at Columbia—

 Number one, the academic culture is strong at Columbia, which means we’re not governed entirely by the usual competitiveness and economic factors that all physicians and hospitals have to deal with to some extent.
-And because of that strong academic culture, it's been known for years that collaboration may wind up being more than the sum of its parts.
+And because of that strong academic culture, we’ve known for years that collaboration can often result in more success than individualism – that is, the hybrid whole being more than the sum of its parts.

-Secondly, the actual catalyst was very simple: Martin Leon and Craig Smith.
-Twenty years ago or so when Martin Leon's interventional group came over to Columbia from another hospital it had already established itself as one of the pioneer interventional groups in the world.
-And subsequently, over the course of their efforts, they have done literally hundreds of trials in tens of thousands of patients and have been one of the most important partners with industry in developing almost everything that's new.
+Twenty years ago or so, Martin Leon's interventional group came over to Columbia from another hospital after having already established itself as one of the pioneer interventional groups in the world.
+And subsequently, over the course of many years at Columbia, Martin’s group has done literally hundreds of trials in tens of thousands of patients and has been one of the most important partners with industry in developing almost everything that's new in the field.

-Then they joined us here at Columbia where our cardiac surgery program had a very strong reputation for being forward-thinking, cutting edge, ahead of the times, et cetera.
+They joined us here at Columbia, where our cardiac surgery program had a very strong reputation for being forward-thinking, cutting edge, ahead of the times, et cetera.
 It really was a perfect peanut butter and chocolate moment.

 Sounds like it took thoughtfulness on both sides to see beyond the status quo.

-For instance, Dr. Smith and Dr. Leon, are the two co-principal investigators of the international PARTNER trials [Note: the Placement of AoRtic TraNscathetER Valves--or PARTNER--trials were the primary studies proving the effectiveness of TAVR].
-They're not just investigators here at Columbia, they are the overall PIs [principal investigators] for the entire PARTNER One, PARTNER Two, PARTNER Three trials and everything else that's come after.
+For instance, Dr. Smith and Dr. Leon, are the two co-principal investigators of the international PARTNER trials [Note: the Placement of AoRtic TraNscathetER Valves—or PARTNER—trials were the primary studies proving the effectiveness of TAVR].
+They're not just investigators here at Columbia, they are the overall PIs [principal investigators] for the entire PARTNER One, PARTNER Two, PARTNER III trials and everything else that's come after.

-It’s not easy for a surgeon to be so prominently involved as a leader in a trial that presumably may put surgeons out of business.
-Likewise, it's also not that easy for someone like Martin Leon who's very interested in blazing forward with technological development, to subject this percutaneous technology to the increased rigor and scrutiny associated with a big trial while so many surgeons around the world are looking for reasons why it wouldn't succeed.
+It’s not easy for a surgeon like Dr. Smith to be so prominently involved as a leader in a trial that presumably may put surgeons out of business.
+Likewise, it's also not that easy for someone like Dr. Leon who's very interested in blazing forward with technological development, to subject this percutaneous technology to the increased rigor and scrutiny associated with a big trial while so many surgeons around the world are looking for reasons for it to fail.
 So, I think that it just took some element of academic bravery for those two to get together, but driven by a vision, which wasn't difficult to come by with those two.

 Let’s jump back to some areas that still require surgery, what advancements should we know about?